Grissess/my3status/README.md

 This works with both Sway and i3, to my knowledge, since both conveniently use the same streaming JSON IPC protocol.

+As of the version which is being here documented, the modules support a "short" mode, which makes them more compact on especially narrow displays (or when you have a lot of workspaces open).
+Modules start "short" by default, and can be left-clicked to toggle.
+Modules also can handle clicks in other ways, but none yet do.

 Changing what displays, or the order, is done with your favorite text editor.
 Just change the `Provider` instances passed to the `Status` instance.
 Feel free